How to Stay in Love

 In this way we are creating so much suffering.
 We are torturing ourselves!
 When we add so many labels, judgments, and projections onto the original experience, we create so much pain.
 It’s not necessary.

 To come back to our original experience of love, we only need to remember it’s there––remember that original softness.
 We can try to notice anytime we start blaming and judging the person we love.
 We can just stop and recognize, “Oh, shoot, it’s getting complicated.”
 Then we can come back to that first gentle sensation, that tender feeling of loving.

 When we do this, we come back to the simplicity of our own heart.
 To stay in touch with this heart of love, we do this again and again.

-Staying in Love: A Contemplation
+Staying in Love: An Exercise

 1. Take a mindful moment.
-Ask yourself, What did it feel like when I first felt my love for this person?
+Ask yourself, What did it feel like when I first felt love for this person?
 Connect with this experience right now, in your body and mind.
 Where do you feel it?

 2. Stay with this feeling of love.
 What is it like?
 There’s no need to add a story, or make the feeling better or worse––just let it be as it is.
 If thoughts or judgments come up, or some kind of story arises, just notice that briefly.
 Then come back to the original feeling of love.
 If this feeling had a color, what color would it be?
 If it had a shape, what kind of shape would it have?
 Does it have other qualities?

 You can discover a lot about your heart of love by doing this exercise.
-If you do it now and then over a period of time, then little by little you may find yourself feeling more and more love toward yourself and others.
+If you do it now and then repeat it over a period of time, then little by little you may find yourself feeling more and more love toward yourself and others.
 You may find that it’s a little bit easier to connect with feelings of loving kindness.